dustin4242/winter/readme.md

 # Winter To-do List

+I am not sure how many rewrite I've done but here we go again.
 I am currently working on winter however to get up to speed with SusCoding I am going to need to do these things on the to-do list:

 Base: